 Lock In A Future Buyer While Staying In The Home A While Longer

 Some sellers want to remain in their home some period of time, but want to line up a buyer now.
 If the home is in high demand, they may find buyers willing to purchase an option.
-In this instance, the option is locked in now but the option period begins at some point in the future.
+In this instance, the option is locked in now but the option period begins at a point in the future.

 Use The Option Contract Fee As Non-Refundable Deposit

-Buyers that require a long time to close escrow sometimes offer a non-refundable deposit to convince sellers to go accept an extended escrow period.
+Buyers that require a long time to close escrow sometimes offer a non-refundable deposit to convince sellers to accept an extended escrow period.
 There are instances when non-refundable deposits can still be refundable, so using an option contract may be a better way to make sure there are no circumstances under which the money must be returned if the sale doesn’t go through.